lucasleal7/Prediction_spam/README.md

 ## Conclusions on the Results
 The model demonstrated robustness, high precision, and excellent predictive capability, especially in identifying spam messages.
 Although some false negatives still occur (as shown in practical tests), the achieved results are fully satisfactory for real-world applications.
 This reinforces the effectiveness of the simple and focused pipeline used, while also leaving room for future improvements with class balancing, advanced vectorization techniques, and hyperparameter tuning.

+# Conclusion
+The SMS message classification project demonstrated the effectiveness of a simple yet well-structured pipeline based on CountVectorizer and MLPClassifier.
+The model achieved high levels of accuracy and recall, performing especially well in identifying legitimate messages (ham), with satisfactory results in detecting spam.
+However, the presence of some false negatives suggests room for improvement through more advanced techniques such as class balancing, more sophisticated text preprocessing, or the use of TF-IDF vectors.
+The developed solution proves promising for real-world applications in automatic message filtering systems, reinforcing the importance of steps such as data preparation, appropriate metric selection, and careful model validation in supervised machine learning problems.